AdeptJ/adeptj-runtime/README.md

 8. Command line argument for launching browser when server starts: launchBrowser=true

 **NOTE**: For few modules, work still is in progress.
 We are pushing hard to complete ASAP.

+**Roadmap**:

+1. Extensive code coverage for AdeptJ Runtime and Modules.
+2. Modules for popular NoSQL databases.
+3. OAuth2(client and server) modules.

+**Want to contribute**:

+Please feel free to fork the repos or drop a note to me @ irakeshkAToutlookDOTcom

 **Sponsors**: